FOR MOST OF US, JOB SECURITY AND A RELIABLE INCOME ARE AMONG THE MOST IMPORTANT THINGS IN LIFE

 A negotiated settlement agreement could be a good way for you to end your employment relationship.
 They can often work in your favour and secure you a good deal under the circumstances.
 For example, you may be offered a lump sum of money to waive your employment rights.

 HOW CAN WE HELP YOU?

-Our specialist settlement agreement solicitors in Whetstone can negotiate on your behalf, aiming to secure a fair and reasonable deal that is in your best interest.
+Our specialist settlement agreement solicitors in London can negotiate on your behalf, aiming to secure a fair and reasonable deal that is in your best interest.
 We can help:

 We’ll discuss all the options available to you and can do much of our work remotely without needing to meet face to face.

 WHY YOU NEED A SOLICITOR